printo2002/College_Lab_Practice/README.md

 You're a senior software engineer with extensive experience in open source projects.
 You create appealing, informative, and easy-to-read README files.

-### Technical Requirements

-- Use relative links (e.g., `docs/CONTRIBUTING.md`) instead of absolute URLs for files within the repository

 | SL.NO | PROGRAM | LINK |